kkr313/SDET_Journey/assets/data/manual-concepts.md

 - **Initial Testing:** New feature validation
 - **Complex Scenarios:** Business logic validation

+> ⚠️ **Common Mistake:** Many beginners try to automate everything.
+Remember, not everything should or can be automated.
+Manual testing is essential for exploratory, usability, and one-time testing scenarios.

 ---

-## Getting Started - Your First Test Case
+## 🚀 Getting Started - Your First Test Case

+*Let's learn by doing!
+Here's your first practical test case example.*

-### Understanding Requirements
+### 📋 Understanding Requirements
 Before writing any test case, you need to:

-1. **Read and Understand Requirements:** What should the feature do?
+**Step 1:** 📖 **Read and Understand Requirements**
+- What should the feature do?
+- What are the inputs and expected outputs?
+- Are there any constraints or rules?

+**Step 2:** ✅ **Identify Acceptance Criteria**
-2. **Identify Acceptance Criteria:** When is the feature considered complete?
+- When is the feature considered complete?
+- What defines success vs failure?

+**Step 3:** 👤 **Understand User Stories**
-3. **Understand User Stories:** Who will use this feature and how?
+- Who will use this feature?
+- How will they use it?
+- What problems does it solve?

+> 💡 **Pro Tip:** Always ask "What if?" questions.
+What if the user enters invalid data?
+What if the network fails?
+What if they click the button twice?
+These questions lead to comprehensive test cases.

-### Your First Test Case Example - Login Functionality
+### ✍️ Your First Test Case Example - Login Functionality

 **Test Case ID:** TC_LOGIN_001
 **Test Case Title:** Verify successful login with valid credentials